The Art Department has a set of clear aims and objectives:

 Pupils engage in art, craft and design in the contemporary world and from different times and cultures.
-They use a wide range of both traditional and up to the minute media and technology, working both in two and three dimensions.
-The girls have an hour long lesson per week.
+They use a wide range of both traditional and state of the art media and technology, working both in two and three dimensions.
+Year 7 are on a carousel with Textiles so have lessons for half the year whilst Years 8 and 9 have one hour long lesson per week.

 UPPER SCHOOL (YEARS 10 AND 11)

-GCSE Pupils are following the AQA Art and Design, Fine Art syllabus.
-Years 10 and 11 have five, hour long lessons over two weeks.
+GCSE pupils are following the AQA Art and Design, Fine Art syllabus.
+Years 10 and 11 have five (one hour long) lessons over two weeks.

 A LEVEL FINE ART

 Pupils are following the AQA, Art and Design Fine Art Syllabus.
 The students are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 Pupils are following the AQA, Art and Design Graphic Communication Syllabus.
 The students are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 Art clubs for all year groups are offered at lunchtimes, and after-school Art surgeries for GCSE and A Level students nearer their examinations.
 The students also can go to a student-led Manga Art Club.